MicrosoftDocs/dynamics-365-fraud-protection/content/evaluate-experience.md

 ## Switch experiences

-To move to the [Diagnose experience](diagnose-experience.md) from Evaluate, select **Switch to Diagnose** at the bottom of the navigation bar.
-Moving to the [Protect experience](protect-experience.md) from Evaluate or Diagnose is forthcoming.
+To move to the [Diagnose experience](diagnose-experience.md) from Evaluate or Protect, select **Switch to Diagnose** at the bottom of the navigation bar.